How to Check Room Temperature with Your Phone: Complete Guide

 Pros

-• ✅ Works on any smartphone with GPS
+• ✅ Works on many Android phones with location services

-• ✅ Provides additional data: humidity, pressure, forecast
+• ✅ Provides added context like humidity, pressure, and forecast

 Cons